Coooeee! Can you hear the boatswains call?

 Bryn Dunlop is a skilled educator and experienced outdoor instructor working in the flexi school network.
 He has helped with developing training for South Passage volunteers, and serves as as a skipper and sea guide.

 Emma Maltby is a motivated and passionate environmental activist who is also an awesome sailor with significant offshore experience.
 She is undertaking her Level 3 Skipper training with us.

 Dean Patrick is an energetic and creative Primary School teacher with a keen interest in the ocean and mentoring young people.
 Dean first joined us on an expedition to Lady Musgrave Island and is continuing to build his experience in preparation for skippering on some of our upcoming expeditions.

 Gretta Kelliher is a gifted outdoor educator and super woman who assists with our sailing and sea kayaking expeditions, and we really hope she will be able to spend time with us as a skipper in the near future.

-Amy Luke-Paredi is a bright and energetic student, and our first trainee under the Helen Houghton scholarship to complete the Sea School Certificate (Level 2) MATE.
+Amy Luke-Paredi is a bright and energetic student, and our first trainee under the Helen Houghton scholarship to complete her MATE certificate.
 Amy completed her Bronze, Silver and Gold Duke of Edinburgh Award expeditions with us and is currently undertaking her Level 3 Skipper training.